Updated

 Before we begin, we need to have a functioning application (also called the service provider).
 Also, we need two federated connections (external identity providers) and add the SP as an application under an Asgardeo organisation.

-Activate an Application
+Activate an application

 Well, Asgardeo lets you enable login to your own application, and it supports a variety of technologies.
 But for this demonstration, I’m going to use a sample application provided by Asgardeo with some slight modifications to its cosmetics 💅.